koloyyee/tweeit/README.md

 I am using Picocli to create this cli application, and using GraalVM to compile the Java application into executable. with is the `./tweeit`.

+## Goal
+People said Java is bad for CLI, but I want to challenge myself to try doing everything in Java, and CLI application is one of them.

+To explore the world of CLI, this is the first simple cli I am doing and I will explore more about capability of picocli including ASCII art, colors and more.
+Hopefully I can create text based adventure games with picocli or some dev tools with picocli.

 ## Setup: How to use it?
 Set up your project on X.com and get all the keys and secrets.